 What is gynecomastia?

-Some chemotherapy medications and hormone therapy may cause enlargement of the breasts (gynecomastia) and breast pain in males.
-The breasts may be painful, tender, swollen, or the nipples may be more sensitive.
-Gynecomastia will often go away when the treatment is stopped.
+Gynecomastia is an increase in breast tissue in males, which causes enlargement of the breasts.
+Some chemotherapy medications and hormone therapy can cause gynecomastia.
+There may also be pain in the breasts.
+The breasts may tender, swollen, or the nipples may be more sensitive.
+Gynecomastia will often go away when your treatment is stopped.

 Gynecomastia is not often treated.
 Often, the cause of gynecomastia is treated, not the breast tenderness and swelling.

 Gynecomastia can be troubling and can cause body image concerns.
 If you are troubled by breast enlargement or tenderness, speak to your care provider.

 Mayo Clinic.
 Enlarged breasts in men (gynecomastia).
 2018.
 Found at: https://www.mayoclinic.org/diseases-conditions/gynecomastia/symptoms-causes/syc-20351793